New Quay: Dylan Thomas

 There were also other New Quay people in the play, including Dai Fred Davies, the donkeyman on board the fishing vessel, the Alpha.
 He appears in the play as Tom-Fred the donkeyman.

-There are, too, New Quay people who can be found in the play, but not by name.
-Fourth Drowned’s question “Buttermilk and whippets?” is a good example: Jack Patrick, landlord of the Black Lion, kept whippets and made buttermilk in his dairy next to the hotel.
-There’s a photo of Jack with one of his whippets here:
+(Note: Dai Fred was in charge of the donkey engine, an auxiliary engine used for work such as lifting and pumping.
+He is mentioned in Thomas' letter to Margaret Taylor of 29 August 1946 (Collected Letters).)
+Other residents are included anonymously; Fourth Drowned's question "Buttermilk and whippets?" is a good example: Jack Patrick, landlord of the Black Lion, kept whippets and made buttermilk in his dairy next to the hotel.
+(Note: The information about Jack Patrick’s dairy came from his niece, Ann Brodie, and from a New Quay resident, Eleanor Lister.
+More information available in the book's index.)

-At the beginning of the play, Third Drowned asks: “How’s the tenors in Dowlais?”
+At the beginning of the play Third Drowned, he asks: "How's the tenors in Dowlais?"
 The question reflects the close relationship that once existed between New Quay and Dowlais, an industrial town in the South Wales valleys.
-Its workers traditionally came to New Quay for their holidays, and often sang on the pier on summer evenings.
-Such was the relationship between the two towns that when St Mair’s church in Dowlais was demolished in 1963, its bell was given to New Quay's parish church.
+Its workers traditionally came to New Quay for their holidays and often sang on the pier on summer evenings.
+Such was the relationship between the two towns that when St Mair's church in Dowlais was demolished in 1963, its bell was given to New Quay's parish church.

-Other names and features from New Quay in the play include Maesgwyn farm, the Sailor's Home Arms, the river Dewi, the quarry, the harbour, Manchester House, the hill of windows and the Downs.
+Other names and features from New Quay in the play include Maesgwyn Farm, (Note: In "Fourth Drowned: Who milks the cows in Maesgwyn?", Maesgwyn's fields were on the cliff top between Majoda and New Quay.)
+(Note: There is a photo of Maesgwyn on p.468.) the Sailor's Home Arms, (Note: Always known as the Sailor's Arms locally, in newspaper reports and in some census returns.) the river Dewi, (Note: Ffynnon Ddewi (Dewi’s Well); it supplied the town’s water until the 1930s and flows into the sea nearby.) the quarry (Note: Frondolau quarry at the end of Rock Street and Neuadd quarry on the headland above.
+As with Llareggub's Mr Waldo and Mrs Beattie Morris up in the quarry, New Quay’s Frondolau quarry had long been a favourite spot for couples, as the New Quay Chronicle had once reported, “Should Cupid pierce the tender hearts of the lovely maidens and brave young men, the quarry and the lonely cliffs form an unapproachable fortress to guard their faltering confessions.”
+August 1902.) and the harbour.
+(Note: New Quay's harbour and pier date from the early 19th century.)